maskeyconsulting/learning-llm/transformer/attention.md

 ---

-# The Transformer: "Attention Is All You Need"
+# 🚀 The Transformer: "Attention Is All You Need"

 The final breakthrough was the Transformer, which threw out the slow, one-by-one telephone line entirely.

 ### How Transformers Work

 - **No More Line of Children:** There's no more sequential processing.
-- **Everyone Reads at Once!** Imagine a team of "smart readers."
-When you give them a book, all of them look at the entire book at the same time.
-This is called **parallel processing**.
+- **Everyone Reads at Once (Parallelization):** Instead of a line of children, imagine a room full of "readers."
+You give the sentence to all of them at once, and they can all work on it simultaneously i.e. **parallel processing**.
+This is a perfect job for **GPUs** (Graphics Processing Units), which are designed to do thousands of simple tasks at the same time.
 - **Super-Powered "Self-Attention":** Each "smart reader" (word) is constantly checking every other word in the book to see how it connects.
 They ask, "How does my word 'bank' relate to the word 'river' or 'money' somewhere else in the sentence?"

 ### Why this was a HUGE deal: